Slow Cooker Chicken & Dumplings with Canned Biscuits

 - From Scratch – Use this recipe for homemade dumplings from Spruce Eats.
 Cooking time remains the same as my recipe.

-- Crescent rolls – you can use the crescent dough the same way this recipe does for biscuits.
+- Crescent rolls – you can use the Pillsbury crescent dough the same way this recipe does for biscuits.
 Cut into small pieces and add to the hot soup.

 - Flour tortillas – These can be used if you have none of the above.
 Cut into small squares and add to the finished soup.
 Cook for 20 minutes on high.

-Slow Cooker Chicken and Dumplings
+Slow Cooker Chicken & Dumplings with Canned Biscuits

-- 1 1/2 lbs. chicken breasts cubed
+- 1 1/2 lbs. chicken breasts, cubed

 - 10.5 oz. can cream of chicken soup